DynamiteDan/wordbomb-cheat/README.md

+# This software bundles Tesseract OCR, licensed under the Apache License 2.0.
+# Copyright © Google and contributors

 Basic little cheat for WordBomb

 I've only used it in games with friends to troll; I don't advise using it in real games, but I'm guessing that's the exact reason you're here.